lps-js/lps-cli/README.md

 # License

-The LPS CLI Tools package is open source and licensed under the BSD 3-Clause.
+The LPS CLI Toolset package is release open source under the BSD 3-Clause License.
 The implementation depends on the LPS runtime [lps.js](https://github.com/mauris/lps.js). lps.js was implemented as part of Sam Yong's MSc Computer Science Individual Project and thesis at Imperial College London in 2018.